Marina Kaye: Explicit (2017)

 In January, she played in Papounet, a French comedy directed by Dominique Farrugia.

 On September 14, rapper and singer Soprano announced the tracklist for his album L'Everest which will be released the following month, with the song "Mon Everest" featuring Marina.

 On October 20, she released Explicit, her second album shortly after releasing the official clip for "On My Own" and "Something".

 Twisted (2020)

-On 18 September 2019, she released the song "Twisted", from the upcoming album with the same.
+On 18 September 2019, she released the song "Twisted", from the upcoming album with the same name.

 She released 3 more singles in 2020: "The Whole 9" on January 31, "Double Life" on September 2 and "7 Billion" on September 23.

 On October 6, she announced via Twitter that the album would be released on November 6.

 Personal life

 She participates in the album Balavoine (s), released in January 2016 for the thirtieth anniversary of the death of Daniel Balavoine, using the title Only the very best.
 She performed at the South by Southwest festival in Texas in March 2016.
 She will also do a duet with rapper Soprano on the title Mon Everest.
 On January 7, 2017, she sang for the first time in French on television, taking over the title Vole by Céline Dion on TF1, in homage to Grégory Lemarchal (Grégory Lemarchal, 10 years after the story continues).
 A few months later, on October 20, 2017, she released a second album, Explicit.
 This becomes a gold disc.

 She had a well-publicized feud with her father after he said on his own Facebook that his daughter was under immense psychological pressure and isolated from the realities of the world.
 He also blamed her for changing her name as an attempt to cut herself from her roots.
 She retorted that she was shocked and hurt by these declarations and said this was a continuation of what she described as a "traumatic childhood" in her youth, adding that her own father just wanted to destroy her career, to which Dalmas responded, "What father would like to destroy his children and their future?"

 As of October 2020, Marina lives in Geneva, Switzerland.